 If you want to know how to view hidden folders in Windows 11, you have come to the right place.
-The Microsoft Windows operating system, by default, tends to hide the most important system files and folders to prevent you from accidentally deleting them.
-Now, however, you need to access some of these paths because you need to make changes.
+By default, the Microsoft Windows operating system hides the most critical system files and folders to prevent you from accidentally deleting them.
+Now, however, you need to access some of these paths to make changes.
 Not knowing how to do it, you searched for a solution on the web, thus ending up on our site.
-In this article, we will explain how to show hidden folders in Windows 11.
+This article will explain how to show hidden folders in Windows 11.
 We will tell you what you need to do to show system folders that are invisible by default.
 Let’s get started right away.

 Steps to show hidden files and folders in Windows 11

 Step 1: Firstly, open Windows Explorer.
-You should see its shortcut on the taskbar, it is represented by a yellow folder.
+You should see its shortcut on the taskbar; a yellow folder represents it.
 If not, use Windows Search to open it.

-Step 3: Now choose the Show submenu and then check the Hidden items option.
+Step 3: Now, choose the Show submenu and check the Hidden items option.

 You will be able to view hidden Windows 11 folders.
-All elements that were invisible will be shown to you with a lighter icon than the others (this is normal).
-This is to remind you that these are important files, folders and drives, to be managed and edited with criteria.
-As soon as you have done the necessary configurations, we suggest you hide the folders and files again, in order to protect them.
+All invisible elements will be shown to you with a lighter icon than the others (this is normal).
+This is to remind you that these are critical files, folders and drives to be managed and edited with criteria.
+Once you have done the necessary configurations, we suggest you hide the folders and files again to protect them.
 For more information, you can read this Microsoft support page.